Think for a moment about the word “empowerment.” What does it mean to you? Can you think of a time in your life when you felt empowered?

 2. Household take-home monthly income: How much are you and/or your spouse bringing home each month from employment?

 3. Household monthly expenses: How much do you spend each month on your mortgage/rent, utilities, car expenses, groceries, eating out, loans, etc?
 I recommend that you look at 12 months’ worth of expenses to get a good monthly average.
 Be honest with yourself!
-If you had a month where you went shopping and spent $1,000 on clothes, it’s easy to brush it under the rug and exclude it from your budget because “it won’t happen again this year”.
+If you had a month where you spent $1,000 on a special weekend away, it’s easy to brush it under the rug and exclude it from your budget because “it won’t happen again this year”.
 But the reality is that it probably will or there will be something else that will cost that much.
 It’s okay to spend money on things you want – as long as you are spending within your means.

 Being aware of these numbers is key to your financial life.
 If you know that your monthly income is $10,000 per month, but you’ve been spending $12,000 a month on average, it is clear that you need to find ways to trim your expenses.
 But if you’re not aware of what those numbers are in the first place, then you don’t necessarily know that you’re over-spending.
 We need to be aware of what the numbers are in order to make appropriate decisions.